SalmaAlassal/mrNetwork/MAC Address/README.md

 ---------------------------------------------------------------------------------------

-# What MAC Addresses Are Used For?
+## What MAC addresses are used for?

 - **A DHCP server** (like your router) uses a MAC address to assign an IP address to a NIC.
 Without MAC, an adapter can’t get an IP address.
 Without an IP address, the device can’t connect at all.

-  - Example:
+  - For example:
      -  When a browser on your computer needs to grab a web page from a server on the Internet, for example, that request passes down through several layers of the TCP/IP protocol.

      - The web address you type gets translated to the IP address of the server.
 Your computer sends the request to your router, which then sends it out onto the Internet.